Struggle with social anxiety but feeling an urge to dip your toe in the dating pool? Please know that this path is not closed to you!

 1. Reality-test your automatic thoughts.
-If you have been through cognitive behavioral therapy for anxiety, remember to check on those sneaky automatic thoughts and assumptions that you fall into, and counter them.
+If you have been through cognitive behavioral therapy for anxiety, remember to check on those sneaky automatic thoughts and assumptions that you fall into and counter them.
 Work on conquering negative thoughts.
 Some people have irrational, extreme, negative thoughts that pop up when they are under stress.
-These kinds of thoughts aren’t true and need to be realty-tested, and replaced with more rational thoughts.
-These automatic negative thoughts are thoughts like: “I’m dumb”, “Nobody likes me”, or “I’m going to mess this up”.
+These kinds of thoughts!
+They aren’t true and need to be reality-tested, and replaced with more rational thoughts!
+Automatic negative thoughts are thoughts like: “I’m dumb”, “Nobody likes me”, or “I’m going to mess this up” they need to go!

 Attack these thoughts with these three questions: